reverendbedford/neml2/doc/content/_03_impl.md

 - [declare_output_variable](@ref neml2::Model::declare_output_variable) declares an output variable \f$y_i\f$ in the output space \f$\mathbb{R}^n\f$.
 - [set_value](@ref neml2::Model::set_value) is a method defining the forward operator \f$f\f$.

 Both `declare_input_variable` and `declare_output_variable` are templated on the variable type -- recall that only a variable of the NEML2 primitive tensor type can be registered.
-Furthermore, both calls return a convenient accessor of type [LabeledAxisAccessor](@ref neml2::LabeledAxisAccessor) which can be later used to retrieve/modify the labeled view of the input/output vector.
+Furthermore, both calls return a convenient accessor of type [VariableName](@ref neml2::VariableName) which can be later used to retrieve/modify the labeled view of the input/output vector.

 > Declaration of the variables don't immediately set up the layout of the input/output `LabeledAxis`.
 The method [setup](@ref neml2::Model::setup) should be explicitly called in order to set up the memory layout of the `LabeledAxis`s. **Note that [setup](@ref neml2::Model::setup) must be called after all the variables have been added, and before the forward operator of the `Model` can be used.**